misterflud/aoleynikov/chapter_011/crud3/readme.md

 26.02.2018
 I deleted web.xml and adds config package with spring settings.
 Changes the pom.xml of crud3 (adds maven-war-plugin).

+27.02.2018
+Spring opens a lot of tricks, but in the start I think to stop on changing of controller.
+Maybe in future I will use ORM instead JNDI and connection database.

 ## Notes